Hotels4Teams

 Are there any walkable hotels near Roosevelt University?

-Yes — 3 hotels are within walking distance: Homewood Suites by Hilton Chicago Downtown South Loop (0.09 mi), Hilton Garden Inn Chicago Downtown South Loop (0.09 mi), and Best Western Grant Park Hotel (0.1 mi).
+Yes — 3 hotels are within walking distance: Homewood Suites by Hilton Chicago Downtown South Loop (0.09 mi, from $241/night), Hilton Garden Inn Chicago Downtown South Loop (0.09 mi, from $167/night), and Best Western Grant Park Hotel (0.1 mi, from $177/night).
+The closest is about a 2-minute walk.

 Which hotels near Roosevelt University are good for team or group travel?

 Several hotels near Roosevelt University accommodate team and group travel.
-Homewood Suites by Hilton Chicago Downtown South Loop (0.09 mi) offers meeting space, complimentary breakfast, and on-site laundry.
-Hilton Garden Inn Chicago Downtown South Loop (0.09 mi) offers meeting space, complimentary breakfast, and on-site laundry.
-Best Western Grant Park Hotel (0.1 mi) offers meeting space, complimentary breakfast, and on-site laundry.
+Homewood Suites by Hilton Chicago Downtown South Loop (0.09 mi, from $241/night), Hilton Garden Inn Chicago Downtown South Loop (0.09 mi, from $167/night), and Best Western Grant Park Hotel (0.1 mi, from $177/night) all offer meeting space, complimentary breakfast, and on-site laundry.

 Which hotels near Roosevelt University offer free breakfast?